Ambassador Hotel (Los Angeles): Early history

-The Cocoanut Grove was frequented by celebrities such as Louis B. Mayer, Charlie Chaplin, Douglas Fairbanks, Mary Pickford, Howard Hughes, Clara Bow, Rudolph Valentino, Gloria Swanson, Anna May Wong, Norma Talmadge and others.
 According to Photoplay, Joan Crawford and Carole Lombard were frequent competitors in the Charleston contests held on Friday nights; Lombard was discovered at the Grove.
-The famous artificial palm trees that adorned the Cocoanut Grove were left from Rudolph Valentino's 1921 silent romantic drama film The Sheik.
+As Burk recalled, the famous artificial palm trees that adorned the Cocoanut Grove were left from Rudolph Valentino's 1921 silent romantic drama film The Sheik.
 The names of the hotel and its nightclub quickly became synonymous with glamour.
 As a result, “Cocoanut Grove" would become a trendy name for bars and clubs across the United States.

 Beginning in 1928, Gus Arnheim led the Cocoanut Grove Orchestra, in which six to seven songs were sung each night.
 At one point, there was a two-hour broadcast of the orchestra on radio.
-By the 1930s, the Cocoanut Grove was frequented by cinema stars like Norma Shearer, Irving Thalberg, Clark Gable, Katharine Hepburn, Spencer Tracy, Cary Grant, John Wayne, Henry Fonda, Loretta Young, Lucille Ball, Ginger Rogers and many others.
-On February 29, 1940, the 1939 Academy Awards Ceremony was held in the Cocoanut Grove, with Bob Hope hosting the awards.
-The 1953 Golden Globe awards were presented at the hotel.
+On February 29, 1940, the 1939 Academy Awards ceremony was held in the Cocoanut Grove, with Bob Hope hosting the awards.
+The 1953 Golden Globe Awards also were presented at the hotel.

-During World War II, servicemen from the U.S. military mingled with movie stars at the hotel during numerous galas and fundraising events to help with war efforts.
+During World War II, U.S. servicemen mingled with movie stars at the hotel during numerous galas and fundraising events to help with the war effort.

 Loyce Whiteman, singer for the Cocoanut Grove Orchestra, recalled, "the most beautiful thing about the Grove is that they stood in front of you when you sang and just swayed to the music.
 Joan Crawford would stand at the stand and sing a couple of choruses with the band.
 It was a house full of stars."

+In November 1960 U.S. Vice President Richard M. Nixon, the 1960 Republican presidential nominee, watched the 1960 presidential election returns with his family and campaign staff from the Royal Suite of the Ambassador Hotel.
+One of the hotel's largest ballrooms was used as his election night headquarters.
+Nixon would narrowly lose the 1960 election to the Democratic candidate, Senator John F. Kennedy.